Dayaegbunem/Api_Db_App/README.md

 Step 2:
-Startup an ec2 instance on aws ssh into you ec2 instance
+Startup an ec2 instance on aws ssh into the ec2 instance

 Step 3:
 Install dependencies